 A student may not download any applications to a school-issued technology device.
-Suppose a said application causes damage to the machine or a school-related data system(s), or the incident is repeated.
-In that case, the offense is elevated to Level 3 (see Level 3 Offenses B &
+Suppose said application causes damage to the machine or a school-related data system(s), or the incident is repeated.
+The offense is elevated to Level 3 (see Level 3 Offenses B & C).